 Along the same lines, an email marketing brand must have an anti-spam policy in place to keep many users from being blacklisted in the event that one user misbehaves.
 Constant Contact, Vertical Response, Streamsend, and iContact and the rest of the lot typically take the same anti-spam measures.
 Common anti-spam measures, in accordance with CAN-SPAM (an official anti-spam policy), are the requirements to include a postal address, unsubscribe option, information on how the recipient joined the list in each email newsletter, and not using false or misleading headers and subject lines.

 Many service providers, such as Constant Contact, offer a free or paid service that will archive your old email newsletters on their website.
 From an SEO point of view, we should point out that this is not always ideal for you.
 Your email newsletter contains valuable content relevant to your business that could be indexed by search engines.
 If the content is archived/hosted on the EMSP’s servers, however, you won’t get credit for it.
 Look to either archive your old newsletters on your own website, or find a way to copy/paste the archive from their service over to yours.

-Now that you have an idea of what EMSP's can offer you, we're going to go a little more in-depth on some of these companies so you can find the email marketing provider that fits the unique needs of your company or organization.
+Now that you have an idea of what EMSP’s can offer you, we’re going to dig a little more deeply into some of these companies so you can find the email marketing provider that fits the unique needs of your company or organization.